-Lexipol’s policy limits the carotid control hold to instances of deadly force.
-Lexipol also supplies alternative policy content for customers in jurisdictions where the technique is prohibited by the agency, or prohibited or criminalized under state law, or where the agency lacks the resources to train individual officers in this technique.
-Note: The term carotid control hold is sometimes used interchangeably with the term “chokehold.”
-This is incorrect, and respiratory restraints have never been a recognized control technique in Lexipol policy.
+Lexipol’s policy limits the carotid control hold to instances where deadly force is authorized.
+In states that outright prohibit the technique as a law enforcement tool, we incorporate that guidance into policy.
+Note: The term carotid control hold is sometimes used interchangeably with the term “choke hold.”
+This is incorrect.
+Choke holds, or respiratory restraints, have never been a recognized control technique in Lexipol policy.

 Exhausting All Alternatives before Deadly Force

-A common push in police reform efforts is to require officers to exhaust all alternatives before resorting to deadly force.
+A common question is whether officers should be required to exhaust all alternatives before resorting to deadly force.
 It is not uncommon to hear the question, “Why couldn’t you have just shot the (knife/crowbar/gun, etc.) out of his hand or shot him in the leg?
 Why did you have to kill him?”
 While this may initially sound sensible, in practice it is an unrealistic expectation that fails to account for the split-second decisions officers may have to make during rapidly evolving situations.
-There is no general law that every alternative must be exhausted before using deadly force.
-Instead, courts require the force used by an officer to be “objectively reasonable” given the totality of the circumstances known to the officer in the presenting situation.
 This does not mean, however, that officers shouldn’t consider other alternatives before using deadly force when they can—they should, and Lexipol policy supports doing so.
+It is best practice and Lexipol’s position that, in each circumstance they encounter, officers should consider other alternatives before using deadly force when circumstances reasonably permit.
 Lexipol policies make it clear that officers may only use reasonable force, and, in a number of situations, recommend or prescribe actions and alternatives that make it less likely an officer will need to use deadly force.